ebicomp/kata/README.md

 * The Quality of an item is never more than 50
 * “Sulfuras”, being a legendary item, never has to be sold or decreases in Quality
 * “Backstage passes”, like aged brie, increases in Quality as it’s SellIn value approaches; Quality increases by 2 when there are 10 days or less and by 3 when there are 5 days or less but Quality drops to 0 after the concert
+### new Requirement
+* We have recently signed a supplier of conjured items.
+This requires an update to our system:
+* "Conjured" items degrade in Quality twice as fast as normal items

 ## Getting Started

 you can clone the project in your application, and then install all dependancies by Nuget Package Manager
 ![image](https://raw.githubusercontent.com/NuGet/docs.microsoft.com-nuget/main/docs/quickstart/media/QS_Use-02-ManageNuGetPackages.png)

 ### Dependencies